 Align targets with your company strategy

-When calculating the ROI, we think there is one crucial fact to bear in mind:
+When calculating your Salesforce ROI, we think there is one crucial fact to bear in mind:

 Of course, we cannot define any exact steps companies need to take to make the most of their CRM.
 Each company works in a way of its own and the CRM must conform to its processes and data model.
 Yep, that also means that it is important to ensure that your CRM provides the flexibility you need to tune it to your needs.